Evidence Level

 7

-Biotin and Glycemic Control in Type 2 Diabetes — Meta-Analysis
+Biotin and Glycemic Control in Type 2 Diabetes — Evidence Synthesis

-Systematic review and meta-analysis of randomized controlled trials evaluating biotin supplementation effects on glycemic control (FPG, HbA1c) and lipid profile in patients with type 2 diabetes.
+Evidence review and pooled analysis of randomized controlled trials evaluating biotin supplementation effects on glycemic control (FPG, HbA1c) and lipid profile in patients with type 2 diabetes.
 (2022, J Diet Suppl)

 Biotin supplementation modestly reduced fasting glucose and triglycerides in T2DM patients vs control.
 Effects on HbA1c less consistent.
 Mechanism may involve enhanced insulin secretion and/or pyruvate carboxylase activity.
 Effect sizes generally small; biotin is not a substitute for established diabetes therapies.